 How Wide is a Squat Rack?

-When we talk about the width in squat rack dimensions, it must be wide enough to leave enough space on the sides to use barbells and loaded weight plates.
-The usual squat rack width is around 50", with some racks going above and some below that average.
+When we talk about width in squat rack dimensions, it must leave enough space on the sides for barbells and loaded plates.
+A typical rack width is around 50 inches, with some models slightly above or below that average.

-Nobody wants to install the squat rack but finds out they cannot work out because their calculations are off.
+Nobody wants to install a squat rack only to find out they cannot train safely because their space calculations are off.

 Full-Sized Rack